Stop Paying Credit Card Debt and Stop Worrying About It

 No, you cannot go to jail for not paying credit card bills, as it is considered a civil debt, not a criminal offense.
 However, creditors can take legal action against you to recover the debt, which may result in wage garnishments or liens on your property.

-12. What happens if I don’t pay my credit card bills for 5 years?
+12. What happens if I don’t pay my credit card bills for five years?

 Your debt will likely be sold to collections, severely damaging your credit score.
 You may face legal actions, including lawsuits and wage garnishments.

-13. Which is a long-term consequence of paying less than the minimum amount due on your bills?
+13. What is the long-term consequence of paying less than the minimum amount due on your bills?

 Bottom line